kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/database/notes/Kapil_08_cs_fundamental_01_database.md

           * Spatial Data Types --> GEOMETRY, POINT, LINESTRING, POLYGON, GEOMETRYCOLLECTION, etc.

-* Schema Design --> Case Study (Important) --> **02-schema-design.pdf** go over in this document.
+* Schema Design → Case Study (Important) → **02-schema-design.pdf** go over in this document.
                 All the values in relational database columns should be atomic -- should not be collection of values.
 How to join table on these columns.
-                Cardinality --> one-to-one(1:1), one-to-many(1:m), many-to-many (m:n), it tells which table to keep attribute/column foreign key
+                Cardinality → one-to-one(1:1), one-to-many(1:m), many-to-many (m:n), it tells which table to keep attribute/column foreign key

-* https://diagramplus.com/    --> tool to create ER diagram
+* https://diagramplus.com/    → tool to create ER diagram

-* Data integrity database--> is the overall accuracy, completeness, and consistency of data the maintenance of over its entire life-cycle.
+* Data integrity database→ is the overall accuracy, completeness, and consistency of data the maintenance of over its entire life-cycle.
-    * Entity Integrity --> primary key should not be null, row should be uniquely identified.
+    * Entity Integrity → primary key should not be null, row should be uniquely identified.
-    * Referential Integrity --> foreign key should be null or should be present in the parent table.
+    * Referential Integrity → foreign key should be null or should be present in the parent table.
-    * Domain Integrity --> data type, range, and format of data should be correct.
+    * Domain Integrity → data type, range, and format of data should be correct.
-    * User-defined Integrity --> business rules, constraints, and triggers.
+    * User-defined Integrity → business rules, constraints, and triggers.

 -----------------------------------------------------------------------------------------------------------------------------------